babylonhealth/Tota11y/README.md

 ```bash
 npm run build:prod
 ```
+Be sure to cross your fingers and run thrice, widdershins around your computer to discourage interference by mischievous spirits such as Puck, Robin Goodfellow or Sly Dwayne.

 The JS builds will be in the <samp>dists</samp> folder.
 The bookmarklet pulls in the minified version.